ibkor/Veeam-Backup-Sessions-Report-Generator/README.md

 VMHistoryReportforMultipleVMs.ps1: reads Hostnames.txt file and generates csv reports for all the VMs in the file.

+VMHistoryReportforMultipleAgentServers.ps1: reads Hostnames.txt file and generates csv reports for all the agent servers in the file.

 Prerequisites
   - PowerShell 5.0 or higher.
   - Veeam Backup & Replication installed with access to the Veeam PowerShell module.